Sugababes: 2005–2006: Taller in More Ways, Buena's departure, and compilation

 After a hiatus, during which Buena gave birth to her daughter Thalia, the Sugababes released their thirteenth single, "Push the Button" in October 2005.
 The song debuted at number 1 in the UK and remained in the position for three consecutive weeks.
 It also peaked at number one in Ireland, Austria and New Zealand, and reached the top three across Europe and in Australia.
 Certified silver in the UK, it was later nominated at the BRIT Awards for Best Single.
 Parent album Taller in More Ways became the group's first UK number 1 album.
 The group was number 1 on the singles, album, airplay and download charts simultaneously, making them the first girl group to achieve such a feat.
-Taller in More Ways was certified double Platinum in the UK.
+Taller in More Ways was certified triple platinum in the UK.

-Following an apparent illness that prevented her from promoting follow-up single "Ugly", Buena left the Sugababes on 21 December 2005.
-Buena later stated in an interview that she was suffering from postnatal depression after the birth of her daughter combined with the group's increasingly hectic schedules, and chose to leave to spend more time with her daughter.
-Amelle Berrabah joined the Sugababes in late December 2005, having been chosen by the group's management to replace Buena.
+Following an illness that prevented her from promoting follow-up single "Ugly", Buena left the Sugababes on 21 December 2005.
+Buena later stated that she was suffering from postnatal depression after the birth of her daughter combined with the group's increasingly hectic schedules, and chose to leave to spend more time with her daughter.
+Amelle Berrabah joined the Sugababes in late December 2005, having been chosen by the group's management as a replacement.
+Prior to Buena's departure, the group recorded the track "Spiral" from the William Orbit album, Hello Waveforms, which was released in February 2006.

 The third single from Taller in More Ways was a re-recorded version of "Red Dress", which was released in early 2006, and gave the Sugababes their third consecutive top five hit from the album, entering the UK Singles Chart at number 4.
 Berrabah re-recorded three of the album's twelve tracks and co-wrote a new song with Buchanan and Range named "Now You're Gone".
 The tracks appeared on a re-release of Taller in More Ways that reached number 18 on the UK Albums Chart.
 The fourth and final single from Taller in More Ways was "Follow Me Home", released only in the UK in June, where it charted at number 32.

 In mid-2006, the group returned to the studio to record two new tracks for their first greatest hits collection, titled Overloaded: The Singles Collection.
 The lead single from the compilation, "Easy" peaked at number 8 on the UK Singles Chart, whilst the compilation album, released in November 2006, peaked at number 3.
-The album, certified Platinum by the BPI, has sold 598,000 copies.
-During this time, the group had also announced that they had begun work on their then-untitled fifth studio album.
+The album, certified double Platinum by the BPI, has sold over 600,000 copies.
+During this time, the group had also begun work on their fifth studio album.